• Skip to primary navigation

 CPMA team is always interested in industry, government, and academic partners working with us in research and/or demonstration and development, outreach, technology transition.
 To find out more, you are encouraged to contact Dr. Davis at katedavis@tamu.edu.
 CPMA team welcomes collaboration on the difficult challenges in cyber-physical-human system modeling and analysis.

-If interested, for graduate school admission, please apply to the Texas A&M graduate program.
-After that, please contact katedavis@tamu.edu with the following information:
+For graduate school admission, please apply to the Texas A&M graduate program.
+Then, please contact katedavis@tamu.edu with the following information:

 • Email Subject Line: $ApplicationTerm Prospective Students $Name